-Applications are now open for Rome International School's 2019/2020 Scholarship Programme.
+Applications are now closed for Rome International School's 2019/2020 Scholarship Programme.

 Rome International School is non-denominational and welcomes applications from students of all nationalities and cultures.
 The school launched its Scholarship Fund programme during the academic year 2010/2011.
 Its aims are to promote the growth of the school’s international community by giving promising non-Italian students, whose families lack sufficient financial resources, a chance to have a quality international education.